L1A Visa Guide: Step-by-Step Guide on the L1A Visa

 1. What is the L1A Visa?

-The L1A visa is a nonimmigrant visa, so it is temporary in nature and does not directly lead to a green card.
-For workers who will be coming to the United States to set up a new office, the L1A visa is initially granted for a period of 1 year.
+The L1A visa is a nonimmigrant visa, so it is temporary in nature and does not directly lead to a green card, but the L1A visa application process can support later green card strategies such as EB1C planning.
+For workers who will be coming to the United States to set up a new office, the L1A visa is initially granted for a period of 1 year, and the L1A visa application process for new offices is typically reviewed more strictly.
 For workers coming to work for existing offices, the L1A visa is initially granted for a period of 3 years.
 The L1A visa can be extended for a total period of 7 years.

 2. What are the L1A Visa Requirements?